Creating a work of art knows no rules. Does it or does it not? Hmmm…… Let’s dig into it!

 It should not take longer than a minute for a reader to look at the graphs and charts and understand the purpose of it.
 If any in-depth explanation is required, then you might still have to work upon the visualization.
 No matter how beautiful your numbers, charts and graphs are, if you don’t deliver useful conclusions and insights from the data, you are on the back foot.

 Ensuring your data visualization answers a question, is an efficient approach to make it a hit.

 Rule #2: Use The Right Method Of Visualization

 We all know that the four commonly used chart types are the bar chart, line chart, scatter chart and pie chart.
 However, there are more varieties of charts as these four charts may not suffice at making your point.
-More often than not people tend to opt simple bar charts, but unfortunately bar charts may not be the right choice!
+More than often, people tend to opt for simple bar charts, but in some ways, bar charts may not be the right choice!
 Though they are very good at conveying data about different categories.

 Rule #3: Make Your Graphs And Charts Readable

 Sadly, it is a basic human tendency to overload something with more than what is needed.
 We think that increases the value of it.
-What we don’t think is, rather the clutter and overload degrades the value.
+Well actually, the clutter and overload degrades the value.
 If you clutter your graphs with a bunch of unnecessary metrics, you’ll lose the impact and make it hard to understand.
 Keep it clean, folks and lose all the clutter!
 Though you may have to label up your graphs, but use your discretion.